 The Upper Colorado Region has several plans and regulations in place region wide that provide the framework that dictates a community's capabilities in implementing mitigation and preparedness actions.
-Figure 7-2 illustrates the floodplain management practices in place currently.
+Figure 7-2 (with corresponding data table) illustrates the floodplain management practices in place currently.